Florida

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-For residential properties, 100% of the renewable energy system’s value is exempt from property tax assessment, while commercial properties receive an 80% exemption.
-The law covers a wide range of equipment including solar panels, inverters, storage systems, mounting hardware, and other essential components of renewable energy systems.
-To qualify, the renewable energy equipment must have been installed on or after January 1, 2013 for residential properties, or January 1, 2018 for commercial properties.
+For residential properties, 100% of the added value from renewable energy devices is exempt from property tax assessment.
+The exemption covers a wide range of equipment including solar panels, inverters, storage systems, mounting hardware, and all integral components of the renewable energy system.
+To qualify, the renewable energy equipment must have been installed on or after January 1, 2013 for residential properties.
+The exemption is currently set to expire on December 31, 2037, after which it will revert to covering only residential properties (non-residential properties will lose their partial exemption).

-The financial benefit varies based on your system size, but typically saves homeowners hundreds to thousands of dollars.
-For example, on a $20,000 solar system, you would save $1,200 in state sales tax.
-The exemption covers a comprehensive list of equipment including solar panels, inverters, batteries, mounting hardware, wiring, pumps, controllers, and storage tanks.
-To qualify, the equipment must be used exclusively as part of a solar energy system, and sellers are required to document the exempt sale with proper certification from the purchaser.
+The financial benefit varies based on your system size and local tax rates, but can save homeowners hundreds to thousands of dollars.
+For example, on a $20,000 solar system, you could save $1,200 or more in state sales tax alone.
+The exemption covers a comprehensive list of equipment including solar panels, inverters, batteries, mounting hardware, wiring, and even pool solar heating systems.
+There are no income limits, system size restrictions, or application deadlines – the exemption is available to all Florida residents installing qualifying solar energy systems.

-The financial benefits vary significantly depending on your utility company.
-Most major utilities like Florida Power & Light (FPL), Duke Energy, and Tampa Electric offer 1:1 net metering, meaning you receive full retail rate credit (typically 10-15 cents per kWh) for excess power during the year.
-However, some utilities have added minimum monthly bills ranging from $25-30.
-At year-end, unused credits are typically paid out at much lower wholesale rates (1.5-3 cents per kWh).
-Some smaller utilities like Kissimmee Utility Authority and Sumter Electric offer net billing with export credits of 8-9.5 cents per kWh year-round.
+Most major Florida utilities like Florida Power & Light (FPL), Duke Energy, and Tampa Electric offer 1:1 net metering, meaning you receive full retail rate credits (typically 10-15 cents per kWh) for excess solar production that can be carried over month to month.
+However, these credits are typically “trued-up” annually in December at much lower wholesale rates (around 1.5-3 cents per kWh), and your account resets to zero.
+Some utilities have also implemented minimum monthly bills ranging from $25-30.
+A few utilities like Kissimmee Utility Authority and some cooperatives offer net billing instead, where excess energy is immediately credited at lower export rates of 3-9 cents per kWh.

 Ready to start saving with solar?